TweetyDaBird/Lotus-58-Cases/README.md

 As licensed you are free to use them for your Lotus 58 builds, and or re-model them with proper attribution, but not offer them for sale.

-(If you for whatever reason want to do that, contact MattBoog)
+(If you for whatever reason want to do that, contact MattBoog to discuss permission)

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]